Steve-Crown35/devops-test/README.md

 Ensure you have configured appropriate service connections and variables in Azure DevOps for accessing Azure resources and secrets securely.

+To use this solution, you must configure the following role assignments for the underlying service connection service principal:
+* **Contributor Role** for service connection service principal to create and manage resources on the subscription.
+* **Application Administrator** role to service connection service principal to create and manage apps in Microsoft Entra ID.
+* Create keyvault Access Policy for service connection service principal to allow service principal to GET, LIST and SET secrets on azure keyvault.
+The following secrets must be created and added in **initinfrakv** keyvault:
+  * azure devops organization url
+  * azure devops personal access token
+  * service connection service principal client ID
+  * service connection service principal client secret

 # 4. Deploy Infrastructure
 To deploy infrastructure, begin by navigating into the init-infra folder and run the following commands to setup the storage account for terraform remote backend and azure keyvault for storing service principal secrets:
 ```bash